Today, we are discussing ten facts about this beneficial family tax credit and how you can claim the child tax credit.

 - At the end of the year, your child has to be under the age of 17.

 - To claim a child for the Child Tax Credit the child must be your immediate son/daughter, stepchild, foster child, sibling, stepsibling, or a decent of any of the previously mentioned individuals.
 Legally adopted children are also considered your child.

 - You have to provide the child more than half of their support during the year.

 - You have to claim the child as a dependent when filing federal taxes.

 - The child has to be a U.S. citizen.

 - The child had to have lived with you for more than half of the year.

 - The beginning credit phaseout for the child tax credit increases in 2018 to $200,000 ($400,000 for joint filers).
 The phaseout also applies to the new $500 credit for other dependents.

 - If the amount of your Child Tax Credit is more than the amount of income tax you have to pay, you may qualify for the Additional Child Tax Credit.

-When you utilize TurboTax to file your taxes you can eliminate the process of determining which forms you need to use.
-All you have to do is answer some simple questions and they will fill in the forms for you.
-Taxpayers should also know that TurboTax discount codes are their key to saving money on filing fees.
+When you utilize online tax filing to file your taxes you can eliminate the process of determining which tax forms you need to use.
+All you have to do is answer some simple questions and they will help you claim the child tax credit and fill in the right forms for you.
+Taxpayers should also know that filing taxes online is their key to saving money on filing fees.